 What if it doesn’t work out?

-From this experience, we learned to be as explicit and up front as possible about what we are looking for.
-Our top priority is having someone who is super engaging and LOVES to play with kids.
-We need Mary Freaking Poppins, but nicer.
-We don’t care about keeping the toys organized or the playroom (aka living room) clean.
-We don’t have any rules to enforce beyond basic safety and kindness.
-Other families, we’ve learned, are often looking for a completely different type of au pair.
-For example, someone who can keep the household in shape, make sure the kids do their homework, finish their chores, and practice their 30 minutes of piano.
-Learn from our mistakes and be clear about what it is YOU are looking for.
+From our failed match we learned to be as explicit and up front as possible about what we are looking for.
+Our top priority is having someone who is super engaging and shares our philosophy of a relationship-driven rather than rules-driven approach to family life.
+We want someone who will bond with our kids and have fun with them.
+Other families, we’ve learned, are often looking for a completely different type of au pair — someone who can keep the household in shape, make sure the kids do their homework, finish their chores, and practice their 30 minutes of piano.
+We’ve learned it’s important to know your own values and communicate them clearly to potential au pairs.